lsmacedo/rdm/README.md

 ```

 2. Create a `.env` file based on the `.env.example` and set your database url in DATABASE_URL
-3. Install dependencies and then run `prisma generate`
+3. Install dependencies with yarn or npm, and then run `prisma generate`
-4. Add a dataset in the `/datasets` directory (only .csv extension is supported right now),
+4. Add a dataset in the `/datasets` directory
-5. Create a RDM file in the `/maps` directory.
-For that, copy the `local.example.json` example and update it according to your dataset columns and your database's data model.
+5. Create a RDM file in the `/maps` directory based in one of the example files, depending on your dataset
-6. Run `yarn dev` (or `npm run dev`) in the root directory.
+6. Run `yarn dev json-example` (replacing json-example with your RDM file name)

 # RDM File